Why Bother Visiting Jiangxi?

 Enough with the city life.
 The best thing about Jiangxi is its natural beauty, especially the mountainous areas.
 I call these three the “major” mountains because they are the ones people from other provinces will actually have heard of.
 Entrance fees are going to be a bit higher and the crowds a bit bigger, but it will still be more enjoyable than going to Huang Shan, where you may wait several hours in line just to enter the mountain park.

 Lu Shan (庐山), or Mount Lu, is the most famous mountain area in Jiangxi, and it does get crowded.
 Generally considered one of the ten major mountains of China, you do not want to be here during a holiday like the National Day.
 The entry fee to the Lu Shan resort area ranges from 135-180 Yuan per person, depending on the season (there is also a 50 Yuan student discount, so always bring your student ID or something in English that looks like it could be a student ID).

-These rarely sell out, even during holidays, but cost more, take longer time to reach your destination and are often quite dirty, loud and uncomfortable due to the incessant honking and swerving, so I prefer trains.
-But if are ever in a bind because the train to one of these destinations is sold out, just find out where the closest long distance bus station（长途汽车站) is.
+These rarely sell out, even during holidays, but cost more, take a longer time to reach your destination, and are often quite dirty, loud and uncomfortable due to the incessant honking and swerving, so I prefer trains.
+But if are ever in a bind because the train to one of these destinations is sold out, just find out where the closest long-distance bus station（长途汽车站) is.
 There is usually no need to pre-purchase tickets for these buses.